-The other general form of approach is to re-examine the current TCP control algorithm to see if there are parameter or algorithm changes that could allow TCP to undertake a better form of rate adaptation to these high capacity long delay network paths.
-The aim here is to achieve a good congestion response algorithm that does not amplify transient congestion conditions into sustained disaster areas, while at the same time being able to support high speed data transfers making effective use of all available network capacity.
-Also on this wish list is a desire to behave sensibly in the face of other TCP sessions, so that it can share the network with other TCP sessions in a fair manner.
+The other general form of approach is to reexamine the current TCP control algorithm to see if there are parameter or algorithm changes that could allow TCP to undertake a better form of rate adaptation to these high-capacity, long-delay network paths.
+The aim here is to achieve a good congestion response algorithm that does not amplify transient congestion conditions into sustained disaster areas, while at the same time being able to support high-speed data transfers, thereby making effective use of all available network capacity.

+We also want TCP to behave sensibly in the face of other TCP sessions, so that it can share the network with other TCP sessions fairly.